hydro-project/hydroflow/book/example_4_surface.md

 So far all the operators we've used have one input and one output and therefore create a linear flow of operators.
-Let's now take a look at a Hydroflow program containing a subgraph which has multiple inputs; in the following examples we'll extend this to multiple outputs.
+Let's now take a look at a Hydroflow program containing an operator which has multiple inputs; in the following examples we'll extend this to multiple outputs.

 To motivate this, we'll build a simple flow-based algorithm for the problem of *graph neighbors*.